 In searching for locations to depict these stories, I came across Swanscombe Marshes in Kent.
-This is a post industrial site that has reverted to nature.
+This is a post-industrial site that has reverted to nature.
 It is incredibly rich in wildlife, having been left undisturbed for many years.
 I travelled there on Sunday and it is indeed lush and full of birdlife.
-The remnants of it’s industrial past where there but nature had overcome.
+The remnants of it’s industrial past were there but nature had overcome.

 Sadly, there is a plan to destroy this richness and spend £3.5 billion building a theme park on this site.
 Locals are totally opposed as they love the wildness and are horrified by the prospect of the construction and day-to-day traffic that this development would bring.

 I thought back to my days on Mid Sussex District Council’s planning committee.
 There, as elsewhere in the country, the presumption is to build on “brownfield”, previously used land, rather than farmland or woodland.
 But Swanscombe demolishes this distinction.
 It is far richer in life than farmland.
 It is exactly the rewilding project that so many commentators are calling for.
 The decision is not between greenfield or brownfield.
 It is between life and destroying life.